 If you know how to use variables, if-statements, loops, and arraylists, you have met the coding pre-req.

 If not, don't worry!
-We suggest you catch up by watching the 2-hr Java course that introduces you to programming, which is enough to fulfill the coding pre-requisite.
+We suggest you catch up by watching the 2-hr dart programming course that introduces you to coding, which is enough to fulfill the pre-requisite.

 June 30th - July 25th

 July 14th - Aug 7th

 Once you apply, the NEX team will contact you about your application status and further steps within 2 business days.